John C. Woods: Biography

 Woods later claimed in newspaper interviews that he "never saw a hanging go off any better", and that the assignment at Nuremberg was one he "really wanted to do", so much so that he had apparently insisted on remaining in Germany rather than returning home.
 He also boasted of receiving a $2,500 offer from a man in Havana, Cuba, for one of the ropes used during the executions (although the ropes, hoods and other such items had already been burned).
 Although he described them as arrogant men who "really deserved hanging", he also claimed that the Nuremberg defendants had died bravely.
 Woods also alleged that after he began hanging German war criminals, attempts had been made on his life, with Woods claiming that "somebody tried to poison me in Germany" (although in reality this may have been no more than unintentional food poisoning contracted "in an Army mess") and also that someone had shot at him in Paris, "but the poison only made me sick and the bullet missed me."
-He reportedly went around armed with two .45 calibre pistols, and remarked loudly that: "If some German thinks he wants to get me, he better make sure he does it with his first shot, because I was raised with a pistol in my hand."
+He reportedly went around armed with two .45 caliber pistols, and remarked loudly that: "If some German thinks he wants to get me, he better make sure he does it with his first shot, because I was raised with a pistol in my hand."

 Woods "announced his retirement from being an executioner six days after his wife found out about it"; apparently, he had not informed her or his mother about what he was doing.
-"He never told me that he was doing that type of work, [...]
-He didn't mention any hangings and the first I knew of it was when I saw his picture in the papers."
 They had thought that he was "assisting Heidelberg engineers in Germany."
 However, Woods also told reporters that he might return to Germany in some capacity, stating that there were more than 120 war criminals still waiting to be hanged, including 43 sentenced for their part in the Malmedy massacre.
 Claiming that he "had some buddies killed in that massacre", he boasted that he would come back "just to get even for them."

-On July 21, 1950, while serving with the 7th Engineer Brigade in Enewetak Atoll, Marshall Islands, where he had recently been transferred, Woods died after accidentally electrocuting himself while attempting to repair an engineer lighting set.
-He is buried in Toronto Township Cemetery, Toronto, Kansas.
-His biographer, Colonel French Maclean, asserts that Woods's "death may not have been an accident", citing the large population of German scientists and engineers working on the island "as part of Operation Paperclip in an effort to develop the U.S. aerospace, atomic weapons and military aircraft industries."
-However, the U.S. Army officially ruled the death as an accident.
+On July 21, 1950, Woods was accidentally electrocuted when he tried to change a light bulb while standing in a pool of water.

+He was buried in Toronto Township Cemetery, Toronto, Kansas.